Workplace Pressure Is a Signal

 Responding thoughtfully to what the stress signal actually points to

-Only after patterns are clearly understood do we move toward guidance or intervention.
+Only after patterns are clearly understood do we move toward response.

 • focused guidance sessions with leadership or HR

-• targeted workshops or webinars to build shared understanding of stress mechanisms
+• targeted workshops or webinars explaining stress and pressure dynamics

-• support around workload clarity, decision structures, or communication patterns
+• improvements in workload clarity, decision structures, or communication

-• follow-up guidance to prevent the same stress patterns from recurring
+• follow-up guidance to prevent recurring pressure patterns

 There is no predefined package.